-Surfinia is actually a kind of hanging petunia that bears hundreds of small bell-shaped flowers.
-It is often used as a cascading flower to cover balconies and deck overhangs.
+Surfinia is a special variety of hanging petunia.
+It bears hundreds of small bell-shaped flowers.
+It is often used as a cascading flower to hang from balconies and decorate deck fences.

 Summary of surfinia facts

 Height – 6 to 20 inches (50 cm)

 Soil – rather rich, not too chalky

 Even though it is a perennial in warmer latitudes, in temperate climates it is grown as an annual.
 In both cases, the blooming lasts a very long time.